 As of June 30, 2016, the Retirement System lent \$1.2 billion in securities and received collateral of \$0.9 billion and \$0.4 billion in cash and securities, respectively, from borrowers.
 The cash collateral is invested in a separately managed account by the lending agent using investment guidelines approved by the Retirement Board.
 Due to the increase in the fair value of assets held in the separately managed account, the Retirement System's invested cash collateral was valued at \$0.9 billion.
-The net unrealized gain of \$2.1 million is presented as part of the net appreciation (depreciation) in fair value of investments in the statement of changes in the fiduciary net position in the year in which the unrealized gains or losses occur.
+The net unrealized gain of \$2.1 million is presented as part of the net appreciation (depreciation) in fair value of investments in the faturate gains or losses occur.
 The Retirement System is exposed to investment risk including the possible loss of principal value in the separately managed securities lending account due to the fluctuation in the fair value of assets held in the account.